faenrandir/a_careful_examination/documents/miscellaneous/interview_policy_logic.md

 layout: page
 ---

+*Background: I originally posted a comment on /r/latterdaysaints about [our family ecclesiastical interview policy](https://www.reddit.com/r/latterdaysaints/comments/3h7nb1/our_family_ecclesiastical_interview_policy_a/).
+It was met with [some resistance](https://www.reddit.com/r/latterdaysaints/comments/3h7nb1/our_family_ecclesiastical_interview_policy_a/cu4zrke/), so I wrote out my logic [here](https://www.reddit.com/r/latterdaysaints/comments/3hehbx/formalization_of_the_logic_behind_our_family/).
+The post was shadowbanned by latterdaysaint mods (which means they deleted it without informing me it was deleted).
+Then, I submitted the post to r/exmormon  [here](https://www.reddit.com/r/exmormon/comments/43xbfh/formalization_of_the_logic_behind_family/).
+I formulated this logic, which was influenced by lots of stories and stances shared on /r/exmormon, a couple of years before the [protectldschildren](https://protectldschildren.org/) campaign began.*

 Our family policy, which I think should be adopted at a church-wide level is:

 > Unless our children ask to speak with a leader in private (which they know they can do and which we'd fully support), one of us should always be present at their worthiness interviews.